fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 ### Accurate network

-This section explores feature attribution using the (fairly) accurate network.
+This section explores SHAP feature attribution using the (fairly) accurate network.
 This network achieves 97% overall accuracy.

 Each picture below shows these pieces of information: